 As a beginner or intermediate meditator, you may have many questions about how to meditate, how to integrate it into your life, and how to deal with some common obstacles that come your way.
 Or perhaps you are a mindfulness instructor and are looking for a resource to help you answer some of the common questions about meditation that people have.

 In this post I have compiled “meditation tips” in the form of 43 answers to questions about meditation, mindfulness, and the “meditation lifestyle”.
-These are answers that I have written in sites such as Quora and Coach.Me.
+These are answers that I have given to meditation students in other forums.
 The questioner’s names have been omitted, and the answers were expanded upon, to make them more universal.

 Whether you are doing meditation for stress relief or spiritual enlightenment, you will likely find some interesting information and advice here.
 Instead of writing several articles on meditation, I decided to briefly cover all these questions in one huge FAQ post.